thearagon/thearagon.github.io/outreach/index.md

 #### Sismos à l'école
 ![sismoalecole](/outreach/seismoalecole.png){: .align-left}
-Part of the *Science in Schools*  education project, whose aim is to promote scientific culture in schools, by bringing scientific experiments, instruments and researchers to classrooms.
+Now part of the [*Science in Schools*](http://www.sciencesalecole.org/plan-sismos-a-lecole-presentation/)  education project, whose aim is to promote scientific culture in schools, by bringing scientific experiments, instruments and researchers to classrooms.
 I taught classes with fun experiments with pastas and soundmeters to explain earthquakes and seismic risks.
 I visited middle school students for cycles of 4 to 5 classes.
 Children loved to play with "earthquake-like" experiments, and having a female scientist in class conveyed a powerful message.

 #### My PhD in 180 seconds
 ![mt180](/outreach/mt180.png){: .align-right}